IlyesGhorbel/PowerBI-Market-Politics-Analysis/README.md

-# PowerBI-Market-Politics-Analysis
+# Power BI Analysis – Markets & Politics

+## Description
 This project features a Power BI dashboard designed to analyze the reaction of financial markets (indices and stocks) to political decisions made by Donald Trump.

 The dashboard highlights the impact of political decisions on sector volatility through dynamic and interactive visualizations.

+## Tools Used
+- **Power BI Desktop**: Power Query, DAX, visualizations (heatmaps, dynamic filters, time series)
+- **Excel**: additional data processing and preparation
+- **Python**: data cleaning and preliminary analysis

+## Main Features
+- Extraction and transformation of financial and political data
+- Analysis of correlations between political decisions and market fluctuations
+- Interactive visualizations to explore sectoral and temporal volatility
+- Sector heatmaps highlighting areas of impact

+## Repository Structure
+- `Dashboard.pbix`: complete Power BI file
+- `data/`: source and intermediate data files (Excel, CSV, Python scripts)
+- `scripts/`: Python scripts for data cleaning and analysis

+## Usage
+Open the `Dashboard.pbix` file with Power BI Desktop to view and interact with the dashboard.

+---

+## Author
+Ilyes Ghorbel